pydantic/logfire/docs/integrations/aiohttp.md

 The keyword arguments of `logfire.instrument_aiohttp_client()` are passed to the `AioHttpClientInstrumentor().instrument()` method of the OpenTelemetry aiohttp client Instrumentation package, read more about it [here][opentelemetry-aiohttp].

 ## Masking URL in AIOHTTP span
-To mask a URL for sensitive data you create add a AIOHTTP opentelemetry request hook.
+To mask a URL for sensitive data you create add a AIOHTTP OpenTelemetry request hook.

 ```python
 import aiohttp